Doctor of Philosophy in Ecology and Evolutionary Biology

 - Specific research foci (e.g., sub-fields of research areas, taxonomic specialization, specific analytical methods)

+Note: EEB requires a 5 person committee consisting of a majority of EEB faculty.
 Doctoral committees must comply with the Graduate Studies policy on doctoral committee composition.

 Research Progress, Final Oral Examination, and Dissertation Defense

 After passing the comprehensive oral examination and advancing to degree candidacy, doctoral students are expected to focus on completing original research and writing of the dissertation.
-Although opportunities for taking valuable courses may arise, the majority of a doctoral candidate’s enrollment should be in dissertation credits (BIOL 999 Doctoral Dissertation).
+Although opportunities for taking valuable courses may arise, the majority of a doctoral candidate’s enrollment should be in dissertation credits (BIOL 999 Doctoral Dissertation ).